gozygreg/grace-bank-plc/README.md

 # **GRACE BANK PLC (GBPlc)**

 ## **About the GBPlc**
 Grace Bank Plc (GBPlc) is a banking application that allows customers to perform basic banking operation such as deposting and withdrawal of funds as well as checking their account balance.
-The unique properties of the (GBPlc) app is that it allows customers to still withdraw funds even if they do not have enough funds in their account balance.
-It however does inform customers that they have gone in to an unarranged overdraft when this occurs.
+The unique property of the (GBPlc) app is that it allows customers to still withdraw money even if they do not have enough funds in their account balance.
+It does, however, inform customers that they have gone in to an unarranged overdraft when this occurs.

 <img width="760" alt="GB Welcome page" src="https://user-images.githubusercontent.com/69070044/178149451-002d4e4a-d2f9-4a8a-8923-af86984a04d3.png">